What to consider when taking out a loan.

-A personal loan can be a convenient way to borrow a fixed amount and repay it by spreading the payments over a set period (the Term).
+A loan can be a convenient way to borrow a fixed amount and repay it by spreading the payments over a set period (the Term).

-With a personal loan, interest is charged on the amount you borrow so you'll need to pick an amount and term that you can afford.
+With a loan, interest is charged on the amount you borrow so you'll need to pick an amount and term that you can afford.

-As part of our commitment to helping you make an informed decision, here are some things to consider when taking out a personal loan.
+As part of our commitment to helping you make an informed decision, here are some things to consider when taking out a loan.

 A decision to offer you a loan is based on your individual circumstances.